Divine Prosperity: Heresy or What? #4:

 That is absolutely not the case!

-Who is Running Our Bank Account?
+Who’s Lord of Our Bank Account?

 The preeminent issue with wealth is who/what is in control.
 In other words, is our money controlling us or are we controlling our money under the lordship of the Living Christ and the guidance of the Holy Spirit?